Heaventools

 Nothing.
 This is not viewed as a bug.
 We are not going to defeat the security attempts of other software authors.
 Resource Tuner unpacks only files compressed with UPX using the Plug-In subsystem.

 Packers are utilities that compress Windows portable executables (EXE, DLL, etc) significantly while leaving them 100% functional.
-Most of them encrypt data and resources and protect exe files from reverse engineering.
+Many packers also include encryption for data and resources within the executable, aiming to protect the files from reverse engineering or tampering.

 I got an immediate error of something like "Incompatible" and "of type NE".
 What is a "NE" type file?

-Resource Tuner works with PE files only.
-A NE (or "New Executable") file is a 16-bit application intended to run on Windows® 3.xx.
+Resource Tuner works exclusively with PE (Portable Executable) files.
+An NE (New Executable) file is a 16-bit application designed to run on Windows® 3.xx.
+Since Resource Tuner is focused on working with PE files, it is incompatible with NE files.

 What is a PE file?
 I heard of them but thought my OS couldn't run them?